HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The answer depends on your experience with functional programming.
-Here is how I would approach it:
+Here's how I would approach it:

 	>I would say that I have a fair amount of experience with functional programming, as I have used languages that support functional programming, such as Scala, Swift and Kotlin.
 It is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing state or mutable data.
 It focuses on using pure functions, immutable data, and function composition.
 	>